sydylan/sydylan/README.md

-Hey, nice to meet you.

-I'm Dylan Sy, a Software Engineer.

-I like making stuff people actually want.
+I like making stuff people want.

 <!--
 **sydylan/sydylan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.